 After lunch, we all went to Chris' mom's house for the afternoon and dinner.
 Vivian and Dwayne are Chris' mom and step dad, and Viv our sister-in-law.
 We hadn't seen them in a few years either.
-It was a welcome reunion. they have a lovely house in Manotick, and we thoroughly enjoyed the afternoon.
-In the evening, we returned "home" and finished up the preparations for our departure on Monday morning.

 On Monday, we were packed and ready to go by 8:00 am, and headed East to highway 416 and the Canada/U.S. border.
 Unlike our entry into Canada, our re-entry into the U.S. was a bit more "formal" and rigorous.
 The agent,. a very attractive blonde, was very formal and took not only our papers, but the keys to the coach.
 Then she came inside and inspected.
 The only thing she took were a few tomatoes and a lemon - no vegetables or citrus into the U.S., even though they were bought there!
 (We figured this might be how she does her grocery shopping.)